-How much additional funding do you need to raise in 2019?
+How much additional funding do you need to raise this year?

 Do you know how much of these new funds you'll need from 'big donations' to guarantee your success?

 I'd like to share a rule that will help you avoid large and costly mistakes in planning any funding expansion.

 The rule is - in any funding campaign or expansion -

 You need to get at least 50%+ of your total $ funding goal, from up to 12 donors, for your funding campaign to succeed.